 In Wabasha, the National Eagle Center is a natural stop for bird-watchers.
 Four bald eagles and a golden eagle are in residence.

 For more, see All eyes on Wabasha.

 Accommodations: Light sleepers should avoid staying close to the rail line, on which trains thunder by all night.
-The Hotel de Ville in Alma is right above the train tracks, though proprietor Dan Kordiak swears that sound inside is muted.
-There's a one-bedroom and a two-bedroom suite, both with a full kitchen.
-612-423-3653.
+The Hotel de Ville in Alma is on Main Street and has five suites.

 is closer to the bluffs and has four rooms, three with double